- All products are added to your cart.

 Safety Person will be responsible for the exchange of LOTOTO procedures with outside contractors and provide appropriate training of outside contractor's procedures to Company Name's employees.

 3.2 Area supervisor

 Area Supervisors will authorize their employees to perform LOTOTO.
-Area supervisors will appoint primary responsibility to one authorized employee when group lockout is performed.
-Area supervisors will also perform removal of locks and tags when the authorized employee is unable to perform such task (see chapter 7).
+Area Supervisors will appoint primary responsibility to one authorized employee when a group lockout is performed.
+Area supervisors will also perform the removal of locks and tags when the authorized employee is unable to perform such a task (see chapter 7).
 Area supervisors will provide locks and appropriate lockout devices to authorized employees.

 3.3 Authorized employees

 Authorized employees will receive necessary training from Safety Person and implement procedures outlined in this policy when LOTOTO is necessary.
 Authorized employees will apply and remove locks and tags according to this policy and will perform independent verification of LOTOTO when required.